jundalisay/spblist/content/en/research/hegel/spirit/part-c/section-5d.md

 ---
 heading: "Section 5d"
 title: "Observation of Nature"
-description: The subject of philosophy is the actual knowledge of what truly is.
+description: Unreflective Consciousness speaks of observation and experience as being the fountain of truth.
 image: /covers/phenom.png
 author: Hegel
 weight: 8